weverify/wev-model/examples/README.md

 ### wev:SupportingEvidence

-Supporting Evidenceis a subclass of `schema:CreativeWork` and is a statement that a given piece of content is evidence supporting a given claim review.
+Supporting Evidence is a subclass of `schema:CreativeWork` and is a statement that a given piece of content is evidence supporting a given claim review.
 The `schema:text` literal can be used to write down additional information on the nature of the supporting evidence.
 `schema:additionalType` points to a SKOS thesaurus containing types of supporting evidence, such as "Debunk Report" or "Alternative Account".
 In this example 3 pieces of supporting evidence are linked to the review.
 2 are "weaker", representing alternative accounts of the incident, and the third is stronger, a dedicated debunk report of the video.